ujjalsuttradhar/essential-jquery-plugins/readme.md

 ###UI Elements - Tabs
 [Tabulous.js](http://git.aaronlumsden.com/tabulous.js): A fantastic jQuery plugin to help you create tabs, easily
 [NanoTabs](www.sunsean.com/nanotabs/): That's right - beautiful tabs in a nano sized plugin.

 ###UI Elements - WYSIWYG
 [SirTrevor](http://madebymany.github.io/sir-trevor-js/): A beautiful rich content editor reimagined for web.

+###UI Elements - Drag Drop Library
+[Dropzone.js](https://raw.github.com/enyo/dropzone/master/downloads/dropzone.js): Dropzone.js is a light weight JavaScript library that turns an HTML element into a dropzone.
+This means that a user can drag and drop a file onto it, and the file gets uploaded to the server via AJAX.
+Dropzone.js is easily usable and customizable.